-If you are staying at one of our hotels, you have an opportunity for a late check out.
+If you are staying at one of our hotels you have the opportunity for a late check out.
 Tell the hotel you are having surgery with the Norman Parathyroid Center at the Hospital for Endocrine Surgery and ask for a late checkout (they will probably give you until 2:00 or even 3:00 pm).
-Even if you are scheduled for surgery at 07:00 and expect to drive back to Orlando after surgery, this will give you an opportunity to got to the hotel for a few hour’s nap before making the drive back home.

 If there is a topic you are looking for, start in the Blue Post Op section, and then use the search button in the Orange section!